kilbanks/anhourinthecity.com/_posts/2017-07-05-day-13-back-to-reality.md

 Walking home from work, on the other hand, feels much more chaotic.
 I get the sense that everyone is so ready to get home, they don’t have time for you or the city’s shit.
 I get can behind that; going home and taking off my bra is the pot of gold at the end of my rainbow.

 I love my new job and I love my new walk!
 Chris and I can walk together, which is always a plus.
-I get to walk by Union Square and see Alma Speckles everyday & I walk by the cutest boutiques and stores.
+I get to walk by Union Square and see Alma Spreckles everyday & I walk by the cutest boutiques and stores.
 The urge to shop is strong in this one, so that could eventually become a terrible temptation, but for now I’m content to window shop and stroll on by!